Language

 Deadline for completing the selection procedure

-Please note: in Studielink you must directly make a choice between the Dutch (4501) and English (4501_T1) track.
-Switching tracks is not possible.
+Please note: in Studielink you must directly make a choice as to whether you want to apply only for the Dutch (4501) programme, only for the English (4501_T1) programme, or for both.

 Please note that Maastricht University can only formally apply for your visa/residence permit if you have met all admission and enrolment requirements.